Speak No Evil: A Rousingly Entertaining Thriller, and That's Disappointing

 Look, I like fun like the next guy, but Speak No Evil (2022), directed by Christian Tafdrup and co-written by Mads Tafdrup, was such a relentlessly disturbing experience that I seriously considered backing out of doing a review.
 But having seen the original only made me the most logical choice to review the remake.
 At least this time, I would be prepared.

-The story—both in the English and the Danish film—involves an atypical family on vacation who meets up with a similarly atypical family: Mom, Dad, and Child.
-Speak No Evil relies on the atypical for its particular brand of thriller to work; everything must seem familiar, in place, and recognizable.
+The story—both in the English and the Danish film—involves an typical family on vacation who meets up with a similarly typical family: Mom, Dad, and Child.
+Speak No Evil relies on the typical for its particular brand of thriller to work; everything must seem familiar, in place, and recognizable.

 In Watkin’s version, the family is Ben Dalton (McNairy), his wife Louise (Mackenzie Davis), and their 11-year-old daughter, Agnes (Alix West Lefler).
 The Daltons connect with fellow vacationers, Paddy (McAvoy), his wife Ciaia (Aisling Franciosi) and their 10-year-old boy, Ant (Dan Hough).
 Before their vacation ends, Paddy and Ciaia invite the Daltons to their home for a weekend visit.